Professional Reviews

 Kaspersky Safe Kids Full Review

 Its web filtering is very good (it can even monitor YouTube searches), its real-time location tracking is really accurate, and it can monitor kids’ activity on VK.
-Plus, it can monitor up to 500 devices, which is great for large families.
+Plus, it can monitor unlimited devices, which is great for large families.

-However, this parental app is not a good choice if you need to monitor iOS devices — its time limits and scheduling don’t work on iOS, and its app filtering is severely limited on iOS.
+However, this parental app is not a good choice if you need to monitor iOS devices — its app filtering is severely limited on iOS, web filtering is basically non-existent, and you can only set suggested screen time limits (you can’t block the device when screen time is up).
 I also don’t like how it’s missing important parental features, such as call and SMS monitoring (which top providers like Qustodio have).

 Even so, I still think Kaspersky Safe Kids is a decent option for large families who are looking for a very affordable parental app.